The Bourne Supremacy: Plot

 Webb and Marie learn he was selected because no one was more skilled and lethal, and Marie was abducted because Webb would have never agreed to the mission had the CIA told him the truth.
 Since Webb has now seen what Sheng is capable of and since Echo died for his sake, he decides to go back into the fray and kill Sheng.
 McAllister accompanies Webb, and during their search for Sheng, McAllister explains that he should be the one to kill Sheng, and Sheng will only trust McAllister for agreeing to rendezvous, and this has been McAllister's plan from the start.
 They fool Sheng into meeting with them, proposing to destroy the only copy of confidential documents that can expose him in return for money.
 The meeting between Sheng, Webb and McAllister takes place on the Chinese border with the assistance of Wong, a previous acquaintance of Bourne.
-During the meeting, McAllister sees that Sheng has already grabbed the confidential documents from Victoria Peak, and is shot by Sheng before he can shoot the latter.
-But Bourne arrives and stabs Sheng dead.
+During the meeting, McAllister sees that Sheng has already grabbed the confidential documents from Victoria Peak and is shot by Sheng before he can shoot the latter.
+But Webb arrives and stabs Sheng dead.
 Webb, McAllister, and Wong escape in Sheng's helicopter amidst gunfire.

 In the end, it is shown that Lin Wenzu and McAllister have survived, Havilland commends McAllister for his acts of bravado, saying he will be promoted, Panov and Conklin have left for the U.S., and Webb and Marie have flown to Hawaii to rest.